I'm responsible for several popular websites, including:

 fdc@columbia.edu

-Languages: 59 (see above) Pages with translations: 44 (see below) Total translations: 302
+Languages: 59 (see above) Pages with translations: 79 (see list below) Total translations: 841

 Each site has pages that have been translated into one or more languages other than English (sometimes more than 30, such as this one and this one).
 Note: The language and page counts shown above reflect all the translations that were made, and do not account for links that have subsequently gone bad.
 If you encounter a translation link that doesn't work, please notify me.

 If you would like to translate a page to a new language, send me email at the address above.
-Guidelines: § Check the page you want to translate to make sure it hasn't already been translated into the same language. § Translations should be done by a competent speaker of the given language, not Google Translate. § The translated document should be in standard HTML (not Microsoft Word or other proprietary format). § The link to the translated document should arrive at it directly, without any intermedediate steps such as signing in to Google or Facebook. § If the original page contains references (to books or other websites), these do not need to be translated. § It's OK to request linking to a commercial site, but please: no phishing or other hostile sites, no porn, no aggressive popups, etc. § There is no charge for installing the links and credits, and no money can be paid by me for the translations. § Your translated page should link back to the original page. § Your translated page should announce its language in the <lang=xx> attribute, where xx is the ISO 6391-1 language code (see list). § You should supply the following information about your translation so I can link to it:
+Guidelines: § Check the page you want to translate to make sure it hasn't already been translated into the same language. § Translations should be done by a competent speaker of the given language, not Google Translate. § The translated document should be in standard HTML (not Microsoft Word or other proprietary format). § The link to the translated document should arrive at it directly, without any intermedediate steps such as signing in to Google or Facebook. § If the original page contains references (to books or other websites), these do not need to be translated. § It's OK to request linking to a commercial site, but please: no phishing or other hostile sites, no porn, no aggressive popups, etc. § There is no charge for installing the links and credits, and no money can be paid for the translations. § Your translated page should link back to the original page. § Your translated page should announce its language in the <lang=xx> attribute, where xx is the ISO 6391-1 language code (see list). § You should supply the following information about your translation so I can link to it:

 If you want to translate a page but you don't have anywhere to host the translation, I'll be glad to host it myself.